Postgraduate PA School Residency and Fellowship Programs

 PA postgraduate residency education provides an important educational vehicle for training graduate PAs in specialty care.
 A substantial proportion of residents proceed directly from entry-level to postgraduate training.
 Residents report satisfaction with their programs generally and specifically in terms of knowledge and skills acquired.
-More information comparing the differences between academic and internship models of residency education is needed as is consideration of greater standardization in program record-keeping and support for research into the longitudinal outcomes associated with postgraduate education.
+More information comparing the differences between academic and internship models of residency education is needed, as is consideration of greater standardization in program record-keeping and support for research into the longitudinal outcomes associated with postgraduate education.

 According to this PAEA study:

 Although most students (89.3%) were aware of residency training programs, results indicated that few (7%) had definite plans to attend.
 Two-thirds of students stated that they received no information on residency training programs at school (journal ads were the most popular information source).
 Student perceptions of residency training programs were mixed.
 Their opinions varied according to their program level (p<0.03) and intended region of future practice (p<0.007).
 Additional significant variables related to student perceptions included student graduation date, age, and gender.
-However, these factors were not as significant as geographic region of intended practice and degree level.
+However, these factors were not as significant as the geographic region of intended practice and degree level.

 Personally, I have mixed feelings about residency programs for PAs.

-I see the benefits for PAs, supervising physicians and patients.
+I see the benefits for PAs, supervising physicians, and patients.
 But, I fear that residency programs may become a requirement rather than an option.

-This will lead to increase cost and time in school which is one of the key differentiators of the PA and MD profession.
+This will lead to increase cost and time in school, which is one of the key differentiators of the PA and MD profession.